 Areas of practice

 The Legal 500 recommends Hannah, quoting: "An experienced extradition junior, who works hard and is always well prepared".
+"She appears for the CPS in challenging non-EU cases".

 Operation Shrien – Investigation in to a large-scale people trafficking and money laundering network with arrests made in the South of England.
 Instructed by the Crown.